 By Lauren Muhlheim, PsyD and Katie Grubiak, RDN

 Restoring nutritional health is an essential part of recovery from any eating disorder, including anorexia nervosa, bulimia nervosa, binge eating disorder, and Avoidant/Restrictive Food Intake Disorder (ARFID).
 The process of nutritional rehabilitation involves eating sufficient food at regular intervals, which reestablishes regular eating patterns and allows the body to recover.
-In this post, we will discuss the role of supplemental nutritional shakes in eating disorder recovery.
+In this post, we will discuss the role of nutritional supplement shakes in eating disorder recovery.

 Since many eating disorder patients–even those who are not at objectively low weights–can be malnourished, renourishment is an important step.
 Ideally, it should take place under the guidance of both a medical doctor and a registered dietitian nutritionist (RDN) who can develop a meal plan uniquely suited to the needs of the patient.

-Getting Sufficient Intake
+Getting Sufficient Intake During Eating Disorder Recovery

 Many people with eating disorders will be able to restore their nutrition entirely with food.
 And while we always think it is best for patients to eat real food, and that is the ultimate goal, there are many situations in recovery in which the use of supplements can be invaluable.
 Sometimes, especially early in recovery, it can be hard for patients to get in enough calories via food alone.